The Real Housewives of New Jersey

-The Real Housewives of New Jersey (abbreviated RHONJ) is an American reality television series that premiered on May 12, 2009, on Bravo.
-Developed as the fourth installment of The Real Housewives franchise, it has aired twelve seasons and focuses on the personal and professional lives of several women residing in the U.S. State of New Jersey.
+The Real Housewives of New Jersey, abbreviated RHONJ, is an American reality television series that premiered on May 12, 2009, on Bravo.
+Developed as the fourth installment of The Real Housewives franchise, it has aired fourteen seasons and focuses on the personal and professional lives of several women residing in the state of New Jersey, primarily in North Jersey.

-The cast of the current thirteenth season consists of Teresa Giudice, Melissa Gorga, Dolores Catania, Margaret Josephs, Jennifer Aydin, Danielle Cabral and Rachel Fuda, with former housewife Jackie Goldschneider and Jennifer Fessler serving as friends of the housewives.
-Previously-featured cast members include original housewives Dina Cantin, Jacqueline Laurita, Caroline Manzo and Danielle Staub; and subsequent housewives Kathy Wakile, Teresa Aprea, Amber Marchese, Nicole Napolitano, and Siggy Flicker.
+The cast of the recent fourteenth season consists of Teresa Giudice, Melissa Gorga, Dolores Catania, Margaret Josephs, Jennifer Aydin, Danielle Cabral and Rachel Fuda, with former housewife Jackie Goldschneider and Jennifer Fessler serving as friends of the housewives.
+Previously featured cast members include original housewives Dina Cantin, Jacqueline Laurita, Caroline Manzo and Danielle Staub; and subsequent housewives Kathy Wakile, Teresa Aprea, Amber Marchese, Nicole Napolitano and Siggy Flicker.

-The success of the show has resulted in the spin-offs Manzo'd with Children and Teresa Checks In.
+The success of the show has resulted in the spin-offs Boys to Manzo, Manzo'd with Children, Teresa Checks In and Next Gen NYC.

-Overview and casting
+Production

 Seasons 1–5

 The Real Housewives of New Jersey was announced by Bravo on April 15, 2008.
 The first season premiered on May 12, 2009, and starred Caroline Manzo, Jacqueline Laurita, Teresa Giudice, Dina Cantin and Danielle Staub with Dolores Catania as a friend of the housewives.
 For the first time in The Real Housewives franchise, the series followed cast members who are related to one another: sisters Caroline Manzo and Dina Cantin were at the time married to brothers Albert and Tommy Manzo, and Laurita is married to Caroline and Dina's brother, Chris Laurita.
 Dina and Tommy Manzo would later end up separated.
 The second season premiered on May 3, 2010, with Dina Manzo departing the series after the seventh episode.
 Staub left the show after the second season.

-The third season premiered on May 16, 2011, with new housewives Melissa Gorga and Kathy Wakile.
-It delivered the highest rated season premiere in Bravo's history and the highest rated season premiere in The Real Housewives franchise at the time.
+The third season premiered on May 16, 2011, with new housewives Melissa Gorga, Teresa Giudice's sister-in-law, and Kathy Wakile, Teresa's cousin.
+Kathy's sister, Rosie Pierri, appeared as a guest.
+It delivered the highest rated season premiere in Bravo's history and the highest-rated season premiere in The Real Housewives franchise at the time.

 The fourth season premiered on April 22, 2012.
 This season served as Dolores Catania's final season as a friend until Season 7 where she would become a main cast member.
+Dina Manzo appeared as a guest during the fourth season.
 The fifth season premiered on June 2, 2013.
 Caroline Manzo and Laurita left the show after the fifth season.